flq/reactive-loop/docs/api/appBuilder.md

 # appBuilder

-    import {appBuilder} from 'reax';
+    import {appBuilder} from 'reactive-loop';
     const app = appBuilder()
         .addAppFunc('increment', (s, a) => ({ count: s().count + 1 }))
         .setInitialState({count: 0})
         .build();

-The appBuilder provides the entry point to reax.
+The appBuilder provides the entry point to reactive-loop.
 It helps you to set up your application.
 All things that you will call on the app builder (with the exception of _build_) will return the appBuilder object itself, in other words, you will typically have all calls chained.

 # addAppFunc(selector, func)